DataBiosphere/data-explorer-indexers/bigquery/README.md

 * Providing a GCP Project ID that you can use as the billing project, run the
 indexer:
   `BILLING_PROJECT_ID=<billing_project_id> docker-compose up --build`
-* View Elasticsearch index at `http://localhost:9200/platinum_genomes/_search?pretty=true`.
+* View the Elasticsearch index at `http://localhost:9200/platinum_genomes/_search?pretty=true`.

 If you want to run the Data Explorer UI on this dataset, follow the instructions